Buying your first car

 Weigh up your finance options: is an instalment sale or a financial lease your best solution?

-Car loans can be repaid over 12 months to five years or more.
-A longer repayment period – and paying a residual or balloon payment – can bring down your monthly repayments, but think about how much extra you’ll be paying over the long run.
+Car loans can be repaid over 12 to 84 months.
+A longer repayment period – and paying a residual or balloon payment – can bring down your monthly repayments, but keep in mind that you’re paying more interest in the long run.

-You can easily apply online over the phone or in-branch once you’ve found that dream car, but once your financing is approved you need to act quickly to get insurance in place.
+You can easily apply for vehicle finance online, over the phone or in-branch once you’ve found your dream car.
+However, once your financing is approved, you need to act quickly to get insurance in place.
 Get as many quotes as you can in advance, and know what you’re paying for.